 For media inquiries, please email firstname.lastname@example.org.

 Quit With Us, Louisiana is a partnership between Well-Ahead Louisiana, an initiative of the Louisiana Department of Health, and the Louisiana Public Health Institute’s Louisiana Campaign for Tobacco-Free Living.
-Together we are committed to helping Louisiana residents live life tobacco-free by connecting them to the Louisiana Tobacco Quitline and providing community resources that help them quit.
+Together we are committed to helping Louisiana residents live life tobacco-free by connecting them free services to help them quit tobacco for good.

 Tobacco use is all-too common for Louisiana adults:

 Quit With Us, Louisiana provides an easily accessible, free resource that offers counseling and FDA-medications.
 Used together, these tools have been proven to help tobacco users quit more easily than trying to stop cold turkey or using medication alone.
 Tobacco users who use these quit services are 60% more likely to successfully quit compared to those who attempt to quit without help.2, 3, 4

 Quitting tobacco is the healthy choice for Louisiana residents who use tobacco, their loved ones and our state:

 - Those who quit lower their risk for diseases and death caused by smoking and improve their health.5

 - Their families are protected from secondhand smoke.6

 - The $1.89 billion spent annually on healthcare costs directly caused by smoking would be reduced, benefiting the state’s economy.7